The Bear (TV series): Season 4

-On Rotten Tomatoes, 85% of 84 critics gave the fourth season a positive review.
+On Rotten Tomatoes, 84% of 86 critics gave the fourth season a positive review, with an average of rated review of 7.3/10.
 The website's critics consensus reads, "After simmering for too long, The Bears fourth season finally turns the heat back up with a renewed sense of urgency, serving a rich meal despite tiresome wait times between courses."
 Metacritic assigned it a weighted average score of 72 out of 100 based on 40 critic reviews.

+Season 5

+On Rotten Tomatoes, 97% of 77 critics gave the fifth season a positive review, with an average of rated reviews of 8.2/10.
+The website's critics consensus reads, "The Bear closes out its final season with the character-driven finesse that it started with, ensuring its story and fans are served the finest of televisual meals without diminished returns."
+Metacritic assigned it a weighted average score of 82 out of 100 based on 28 reviews.